 Terry Parks retired from the Kansas Highway Patrol.

-Terry typically works with communities in the blue geographic area.
+Terry typically works with communities in the orange geographic area.

 Terry can be reached at: